WinnieCIRINO/Adventure-Works-Analysis/README.md

 This repository contains the analysis of the Adventure Works Sales dataset using Excel, SQL, and Power BI.

+## Dataset

+You can access the dataset for this project [here](https://drive.google.com/drive/folders/1WVU6gnAyh2wBXytbGuaqcpxR18_Nrvmb?usp=drive_link)

 ## Files

 - `dataset.xlsx`: The original dataset used for analysis.